trieloff/coralogix-aws-serverless/src/s3/README.md

 * **SubsystemName** - A mandatory metadata field that is sent with each log and helps to classify it.

 `S3KeyPrefix` and `S3KeySuffix` should be adjusted based on your configuration.
+`BlockingPattern` parameter optionally should contain regular expression for lines that should be excluded,

 Do not change the `FunctionMemorySize`, `FunctionTimeout` and `NewlinePattern` parameters.
 The application should be installed in the same AWS region as the S3 bucket.